pedro-gutierrez/codebee/README.md

 ```

 This will **force** you to implement a function named `AfterCreateLogin`.
-This can be useful to instruct the server to perform user authentication
+This can be useful to instruct the server to perform user credentials verification,
 and issue a token:

 ```go